-The deadline to submit a Notice of Intent to Support/Exhibit Application is September 1, 2021.
+The deadline to book exhibit/support is October 1, 2021.

 Dear Supporters and Friends:

 We invite you to participate in the San Antonio Breast Cancer Symposium December 7-10, 2021 at the Henry B. Gonzalez Convention Center in San Antonio, Texas.
 This international scientific symposium is the premier event for researchers, health professionals, and those with a special interest in breast cancer.
-The symposium, which will be held December 7-10, 2021, offers attendees the unique opportunity to participate in person in San Antonio, Texas, or virtually.
+The symposium, which will be held December 7-10, 2021, offers attendees the unique opportunity to participate in-person in San Antonio, Texas, or virtual.

 For the safety of our participants, we have decided to host a hybrid 2021 San Antonio Breast Cancer Symposium.
 For those attending in-person, SABCS is committed to attendees' safety and will adhere to CDC's safety guidelines and protocols.
 Mandatory masks and COVID rapid check verifications may be required prior to joining the conference.
 For attendees who are not able to travel, a virtual option with live web streaming is available.

-IMPORTANT: As the pandemic continues to evolve, if we are not able to conduct this conference in-person, we will convert the entire conference to a virtual/we stream conference.
+IMPORTANT: As the pandemic continues to evolve, if we are not able to conduct this conference in-person, we will convert the entire conference to a virtual/web stream conference.